-Getting a top notch oven spring in your sourdough bread is the most rewarding moment of making bread at home.
-It sums all the previous stages to provide a result – it’s either a good oven spring, or a bad one.
+Getting a top-notch oven spring in your sourdough bread is the most rewarding moment of making bread at home.
+It sums all the previous stages to provide a result – it’s either a good oven spring or a bad one!

-If you’re here you’ll be looking to improve your sourdough bread’s oven spring so I’ll kick on with some tips so you can smile every time your bread comes out the oven!
+If you’re here you’ll be looking to improve your sourdough bread’s oven spring so I’ll kick on with some tips so you can smile every time your bread comes out of the oven!

 Sourdough oven spring explained: